transformationflow/transformationflow.github.io/docs/context.md

 This might be good place to start, however it is at once an oversimplification and unnecesarily prescriptive for our purposes.
 For a more detailed exploration we will start from a different place.

-We will also consistently consider "data" to be a singular noun, which you can pronounce however you like.
+We will also consistently consider "data" to be a singular noun, which you are free to pronounce however you like.

 ## The Universe
 Let's start with the universe.